nzbget/nzbget.github.io/_wiki/Command_line_reference.md

 Items: 3
 ```

 The numbers in square braces are IDs of the history items.
-These IDs are needed by command [[#Command_--edit | --edit]].
+These IDs are needed by command [--edit](#command-edit).

 ### Server status ###
 The subcommands "F" and "G" in addition to file or group lists print server status.
 This info can be also printed without lists using subcommand "S":